box-community/sample-image-skills/README.md

+#This repository has been archived due to our current work to update all Box Skills sample code.
+We will be releasing updated examples soon.

-# Box Skills Samples: Custom Skills for Processing Images
+##Box Skills Samples: Custom Skills for Processing Images

 These are community created Box Skills samples for processing **image files** on Box.
 By clicking on each sub-folder, you can see a demo image of the end product, as it would look in your Box file preview.